FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 6. Regulatory Status (Regional Overview)

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, with specific use levels regulated.
+- Latin America: Generally accepted, with specific guidelines in Brazil and MERCOSUR countries.

 Citation hooks: FEMA; EFSA; national authority publications